IanHo2019/Fixed_Effects_Model/README.md

     * Labor force, total
   * **Time:** Years from 2000 to 2021.

+**Note:** The default format of WDI data file is not (directly) suitable for panel data analysis.
+I recommend to customize the layout of data format on the WDI webpage before downloading the data; otherwise, you may spend some time reshaping the dataset to a panel.
+A good guideline for downloading WDI is in slide 21 of Professor Oscar Torres-Reyna's "*Finding Data*" ([here](https://www.princeton.edu/~otorres/FindingData101.pdf)).

 In the dataset cleaning and construction process,
   1. Observations are dropped if information on any of the four country-level variables is missing.
   1. After step 1, if a country has only one observation, then it is dropped as well.